ConsultingMD/DependencyKit/README.md

     Your code you write with DependencyKit is idiomatic Swift.

-DependencyKit also aims to have *low code-size and binary-size footprints* and to be *fast at code-generation-time, compile-time, and runtime*—but not at the expense of the three tenants.
+DependencyKit aims to have *low code-size and binary-size footprints* and to be *fast at code-generation-time, compile-time, and runtime*—but not at the expense of the three tenants.

 ## Nomenclature & Conceptual Model